Service · M365 InstantOn

 • The Tenant Audit Report v1, a branded section-by-section view covering Licensing, Secure Score, User Accounts, Administrative Roles, Conditional Access, Entra ID, Exchange Online, SharePoint, OneDrive, and Teams

-• The Cyber Insurance Evidence Pack v1
+• The Cyber Insurance Evidence Pack v1, the Board-Ready Outcome Brief, and the Copilot Pre-Wire Checklist

 What the baseline targets

-Part two · Lifecycle
+Part two · Lifecycle · optional

 M365 InstantOn Managed